what it takes to be a successful brand ambassador

 To position yourself for success, you also need to demonstrate credibility.

-And no: Bad record, despicable personality, as well as malicious lifestyle won’t cut it.
+A bad record, despicable personality, as well as a malicious lifestyle won’t cut it.

 What you’re looking for here is to establish yourself as a respected authority, which calls for:

 Consumers are increasingly aware of posed marketing campaigns, where creators are not interested in the offer they are promoting.

 Such fake authenticity is easy to spot.
 So strive to love and support the brand you represent.